xigt/muninn/README.md

 Press the red button with the text “Remove queries”.

+### Information for developers

+##### JavaScript Libraries that were used

+d3 version 3.5.6 <br />
+jquery version 3.1.1

+##### Server

+The JavaScript file search.js requires an ODIN server to send GET requests to.
+To change the server that this file sends GET requests  to, change the url stored in the string global variable "serverURL".

 ### Acknowledgments

 This work is supported by the National Science Foundation under Grant No.